6034 West Courtyard Drive, Suite 100, Austin, TX 78730

 This, of course, is exactly what's happening in the Summers case.
 The couple divorced four years ago, according to Fox, and the affidavit "is being held up by Zapata in her push to get Summers to pay her alimony.
 She has sued Summers in federal court for breaking the contract to support her at 125 percent of the poverty level."
 The problem, as one attorney told Fox, is that people sign these documents, they get filed, and people forget.
 And then they're on the hook for something they hadn't even considered after divorce.

 If you or someone you know is considering divorce and may have signed a document such as this, don't go through it alone.
 The most important first step is to seek the counsel of an experienced family law attorney.
-Contact Powers and Kerr, PLLC today.
+Contact Powers Kerr & Rashidi, PLLC today.

 Share this post: